twrecked/hass-aarlo/README.md

     'transId': 'web!38a29262-1ce0-4c4d-8f75-fafec2c34332'}
 ```

 Another example, if Arlo detects motion you will see a packet with the
 following field in it:

 ```
 'properties': {'motionDetected': True},
 ```

-  This information will normally be present in the component logging, if it's
-  missing from there that could indicate an issue.

 <a name="notworking-bug-reports"></a>